 In 1998, a feasibility study was completed.
 In 2003 a corridor study was completed.
 In 2007 an alternatives analysis was completed and a request to enter preliminary engineering was submitted to FTA.
 This request was withdrawn by the Southeastern Wisconsin RTA when the RTA did not receive operating and funding authority in the 2007-2009 State budget.
-The attendant DEIS was nearing completion in 2007.
+The attendant DEIS was nearing completion in 2009.
+An update and refinement of the alternatives analysis was also nearing completion in 2009.